 Once a full-mouth dental implant is installed, it is essential to care for them properly to ensure they last for years.
 After the initial healing period, typically 2-6 months, maintenance of the implant is relatively straightforward as long as regular visits to the dentist are kept up.
 During these checkups, dentists can help address any signs of wear or damage.
 Daily oral hygiene practices should be maintained and adjusted as needed, brushing regularly and effectively twice daily and flossing at least once daily with good quality floss.
 These practices ensure the clearance of food particles left behind from eating and reduce the risk of gingivitis or other forms of chronic gum disease.
 In addition, having regular professional cleanings twice a year helps keep implants clean, so they don’t become stained or discolored over time.
 Lastly, it’s essential to integrate healthy lifestyle habits such as eating nutritiously and avoiding smoking which can affect how well implants last over time.
 All these preventative steps will help maintain restorative full-mouth implants for many years.

 Dental implants are life-changing for many of our patients.
 With them, we can give people their smiles and the functionality they need to eat, speak, and smile confidently.
-If you are struggling with tooth loss or ill-fitting dentures, please call us today at Nashville Implant Clinic.
+If you are struggling with tooth loss or ill-fitting dentures, please call us today at Nashville Implant Clinic, located in Brentwood near you.
 We would be more than happy to consult you about whether dental implants are right for you.
 Thank you for reading!